gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/tutorial1/bulk-solution.rst

     Figure: Evolution of the potential energy :math:`E_\text{p}` as a function of the number of steps during energy minimization.

-One can see from the energy plot that the potential energy is initially huge and positive, which is the consequence of atoms being too close from one another, as well as molecules being wrongly oriented.
+One can see from the energy plot that the potential energy is initially quite large, which is the expected consequence of atoms being too close from one another, as well as molecules being randomly oriented in space.
 As the minimization progresses, the potential energy rapidly decreases and reaches a large and negative value, which is usually the sign that the atoms are located at appropriate distances from each other.

-Thank to the energy minimization, the system is now in a favorable state and the molecular dynamics simulation can be started safely.
+The system is now in a favorable state and the molecular dynamics simulation can be started.

 Minimalist NVT input file
 =========================